Kevin O'Hearn: Career

 O'Hearn has owned a small construction and remodeling business for over 30 years.
 O'Hearn got involved with local politics in Mills, Wyoming, and served as the town's building inspector and assistant town planner.
 On July 15, 2020, three candidates were a nominated by the Natrona County Commission to fill the vacancy in Wyoming House of Representatives' 59th district left by Bunky Loucks: O'Hearn, Leah Juarez, and David Carpenter.
 On July 28, 2020, O'Hearn was appointed by the county commission.
 Many commissioners found the appointment difficult, with each candidate being similarly qualified, but the commission ultimately selected O'Hearn over the two other candidates due to his experience in local government.
 O'Hearn was sworn in and took office on July 30, 2020.

 In the 2020 Republican primary for the 59th district, O'Hearn faced challengers Carpenter and Juarez again.
 Juarez and O'Hearn shared much of the same conservative political views.
 On August 18, 2020, O'Hearn won the primary with 45% of the vote.
 On November 3, 2020, O'Hearn won the general election against Democratic nominee and former state representative, Mike Gilmore.

+O'Hearn did not run for re-election in 2024.